ivarg/bare-git-cc/README.txt

 Next steps
+- Instead of merging between master and master_cc, commit patches to avoid messy two-parent history
-- Identify added and deleted files in clearcase in the top directory
+- Identify added and deleted files in clearcase in the top directory (lsh ommits events on the current dir)
 - Rebuild clearcase history from a given date
 - Support passing custom configuration file to bridgerunner.py
 - Meaningful tests